HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/barrett.md

 - The Barrett only spawns with 20 rounds of 12.7mm ammunition, so conserve your ammo and don't waste your shots.
 - Try and get your opponent to slow themselves down in some way, because it makes hitting your shots easier.
-  - You can do this when your opponent is in water, shooting, or using a [Healing Item](/healing) (or any combonation).
+  - You can do this when your opponent is in water, shooting, or using a [Healing Item](/healing) (or any combination).
   - The best target is a player who is standing still (you may want to conserve your ammo though).
 - The Barrett works both close-range and long-range due to its high damage output.
   - Pair it with another high-damaging weapon such as another sniper or a shotgun to shred players.